College Football Playoff Rankings 2017: Official Committee Poll for Final Week

 Oklahoma and Georgia, meanwhile, will feature a fascinating clash of styles.
 The Sooners' high-flying offense is led by Heisman hopeful and quarterback Baker Mayfield, who has his team cooking with fire.
 The Sooners have won eight straight games, including two victories over TCU in that time by a combined 42 points.

 While Oklahoma decimates teams through the air, ranking third in passing yards per game (367.4) and fourth in points per contest (44.9), Georgia is led by a ground-and-pound offense and a stifling defense.
-The Bulldogs are 11th in the nation in yards per game (263.5) and are giving up just 13.2 points per game (fourth in the nation).
+The Bulldogs are fourth in the nation in yards allowed per game (270.9) and are giving up just 13.2 points per game (tied for third).

 Styles make fights, and Oklahoma and Georgia couldn't be more polarized in their particular styles.
 If the game is a shootout, the advantage goes to Oklahoma.
-A low-scoring battle for attrition in the trenches favors Georgia, meanwhile.
+A low-scoring battle of attrition in the trenches favors Georgia, meanwhile.